 I knew I was a minority: Of the 60 votes I expected 6 or 8.

-But against Lenny’s 40 I received 20 — far better than I’d imagined.
+But against Steve’s 40 I received 20 — far better than I’d imagined.
 So there was a lot more (unharnessed) discontent lying around…

 By my twelfth-grade American history class I came out as decidedly of the Left.
 We had been studying slavery, the Civil War and the beginning of the Civil Rights movement.
 One day Mrs. Gottlieb asked us, how many thought the United States was mainly democratic, and then, afterward, how many mainly undemocratic?
 I raised my (left) hand for undemocratic.
 My friend Mike Borah exclaimed “All the girls and Jerry!”
 So perhaps this was when I made public my identification with the Left …